AndresJosueToledoCalderon/Compile-2Ship2Harkinian-for-Raspberry-Pi/README.md

 # 6. Created Executable:
 ```
 ./build-cmake/mm/2s2h.elf

-# Using cmake --version you will notice that it may have a conflict with your older version.
-# So you can change it temporarly just for compilig by using:

-export PATH=/opt/cmake-3.28/bin:$PATH

-# Then Reload:

-source ~/.bashrc

-# Check if your version is 3.28

-cmake --version

-# You should see:
-# cmake version 3.28.0 or similar.

 ```
 You can execute it by cd into the folder where 2s2h.elf is (the executable) and it will ask for your ROM.